2.1: The basic tools in home breadmaking are:

 A piece of metal sheet propped with a stick is usually used as a door.
 The smoke exhaust port must be closed tightly.
 A piece of brick wrapped in wet cloth or burlap is generally used as a stopper.
 It is important to keep the oven closed as well as possible to keep the heat inside.

--Burning firewood ovens: These ones, used for pizza and some kinds of traditional breads is a continuous brick oven.
+-Burning firewood ovens: These ones, used for pizza and some kinds of traditional bread is a continuous brick oven.
 The door is bigger than the alternative ones to facilitate continuous operation and is left open all the time along with the exhaust vent.

 There is much more to say about these furnaces.
 I’ll come back later to this in a section devoted specifically to brick ovens.

 Ovens commonly used in the house

 In my practical experience as a family baker and having had to move many times, I have had the opportunity to try many different ovens.

 We could say that they all fall into one of two basic groups: Ovens heated by a flame and heated by an electric heating element.

 -Ovens heated by a gas or liquid fuel flame are not the most suitable for bread.
 The reason is that the flame requires continuous air circulation and this causes the crust of bread to become dry and hard.
 Some selected brands minimize this hot air current and work much better.
 In these ovens, it is impossible to retain the steam in the chamber which is critical in bread baking, especially in French style bread.

 There is a type of ovens for family use with a double wall on the sides.
 The flame burns under the floor panel, but does not enter the cooking chamber, it runs up between the double side walls instead and escapes by a vent on the top.
 The air in the cooking chamber is relatively still and, although not all the steam can be held inside, the drying effect on the crust is reduced to a minimum.
 The problem is that stoves with these ovens are scarce and expensive.
 A kitchen stove with such an oven costs much more than a regular stove.